Personal

 Resources I recommend to help you on your journey to wholeness with body image

 The body-positivity movement is officially mainstream.
-The first step towards healing is to acknowledge that there is a problem and seek help.
+The first step towards healing is acknowledging that there is a problem and seeking help.
 I have done this; feel free to book a session with me here to find out how.
 Also, the books I’ve read and recommend for progress are on my Amazon store here.

 Coping with body image issues as performers